miradnan/s3-code-deployer/README.md

 ### Why I built this?
 I was working with an On-Prem server and I had to install AWS CodeDeploy Agent to get the CI & CD Pipeline.
 CodeDeploy uses ruby version 2.x.
 Ubuntu 16.04 ships with ruby 2.3 as default and CodeDeploy just doesn't work.
 So, I thought why not write it in GoLang.
 Go is best suited for this job.
 No dependencies at all.
+Just a binary file that runs as a service just.